The Geometry of Superposition

 Equality holds if and only if the vectors form an equiangular tight frame, meaning all pairwise wiwj|w_i \cdot w_j| are equal and iwiwiT=nmI\sum_i w_i w_i^T = \frac{n}{m} I.

-Equiangular tight frames are the densest possible packings.
-A network learning to superpose features is implicitly solving a frame design problem, and the Welch bound is the floor.
+Equiangular tight frames are the densest possible packings, so a network learning to superpose features is quietly solving a frame design problem and the Welch bound is the floor it can never drop below.

 Vectors: 5Welch bound: 0.6124